Ingvord/tango-v10-design-doc/docs/index.md

 Maintainability

 Tango is a long term project therefore code readability and its modifiability must prevail over non-trivial code optimizations.
-Due to the fast progress in the IT nowdays optimizations may decrease performance tomorrow i.e. consider new CPU commands and built-in compiler optimizations.
+Due to the fast progress in the IT nowadays optimizations may decrease performance tomorrow i.e. consider new CPU commands and built-in compiler optimizations.

 - Modifiability (the most important)
 - Modularity (guarantees Modifiability)